2009–10 Cayman Islands Premier League

-The 2009–10 Cayman Islands Premier League season was the 31st season of top-tier football in the Cayman Islands.
+The 2009–10 Cayman Islands Premier League season was the 31st edition of top tier Cayman Islands Premier League football competition in the Cayman Islands.
 It began on 27 September 2009 and ended on 1 May 2010.

-Elite were the reigning champions, having won their 1st league title last season.
+Elite unsuccessfully defended its 2009 title.
+Scholars International successfully defended its pursuit of a 7th title in the 2010 final.

 Teams

 Latinos FC were relegated to the Cayman Islands First Division after failing to meet certain requirements of the football association instead of Roma United.
 Taking their place in the competition were the champions of the First Division, Bodden Town FC.